Bertbk/latex_basefiles/README.md

-# Base file for lualatex
+# Base file for lualatex and latex

 ## How to install?